CPS data summary Quarter 3 2021-2022

 Out of court disposals:

-A simple caution, conditional caution, reprimand, final warning or TIC (taken into consideration) issued by the CPS at pre-charge stage.
+A simple caution, conditional caution, reprimand, final warning or taken into consideration (TIC) issued by the CPS at pre-charge stage.

-Pre-charge non-legal decisions include: administratively finalised and ‘other’.
+Pre-charge non-legal decisions include: pending response - further investigation finalised and ‘other’.

 - The CPS may ask the police to provide further information where there is insufficient evidence to make a charging decision, or the police are requesting early investigative advice.
 If the police do not respond within three months, following reminders, the case is closed on CMS.
 If the police provide additional evidence, the case is reopened in CMS and, if possible, a charging decision is made.

-- Cases where the CPS have advised the police to charge but the suspect has not been charged, due to the suspect not answering police bail or being located, will also be administratively finalised.
+- Cases where the CPS have advised the police to charge but the suspect has not been charged, due to the suspect not answering police bail or being located.
 If the suspect is subsequently located and charged the case is reopened in CMS.

 - Cases where a file submission has been rejected at triage because items are missing, and the police have been asked to supply the additional material and have not responded to reminders.